Our Historic Home & Heritage Garden

-For over a century and a half, this historic house was home to members of three prominent New Bern families: Chapman; Attmore; and, Oliver.
-The house, known locally as the Attmore-Oliver or “A-O” House, was built in two stages.
-The initial construction dates from about 1790 and the enlargement of the building about 1834-1835.
+For over a century and a half, this historic house was home to members of three prominent New Bern families: Chapman, Attmore, and Oliver.
+The house, known locally as the Attmore-Oliver or “AO” House, was built in two stages.
+The initial construction is believed to date from about 1790 and the enlargement of the building about 1834-1835.

 The new building incorporated the original structure and also introduced elements of the newly fashionable Greek-Revival style.
 The Attmore-Oliver House is one of the earliest examples of this popular architectural style in New Bern.
 The rear façade of the house, with its two-story porch and unornamented finish, echoes the appearance of the original house.
 It is in high contrast to the elegant Greek-Revival front façade.

 When Isaac Taylor died in 1846, the Broad Street house passed to his daughter Mary Taylor Attmore and her husband, George S. Attmore, and eventually to their eldest child, Hannah Taylor Attmore.
 Hannah and her husband, William Hollister Oliver, were the next occupants of the house.
 Their daughter, Mary Taylor Oliver (1859-1951) inherited the house in 1908.
 “Miss Mary” was the last family member to reside in the Broad Street house.
 On her death in 1951, the property was willed to her nephews, who sold it to the Historical Society in 1953.

 The majority of the AO House is used as administrative offices for the Society.
 The open portions of the house contain a small collection of photos, artifacts, and 19th-early 20th century period furnishings.
 Click here to download a self-guided tour of the AO House.
 Limited displays are available for self-guided touring by appointment only during business hours, Monday through Friday, 10 am until 4 pm (in summer, office closes at 1 pm on Friday).
 Please call at 252-638-8558 to inquire.